ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Testing
 =======
-Unit and integration testing is critical for the successful continuous integration and delivery of any program or libraries belonging to the PyAnsys project.
+Unit testing and integration testing are critical for the successful continuous integration and delivery of any program or libraries belonging to the PyAnsys project.